 If you make a request for consideration of an act of grace payment, you will need to explain why you consider there are special circumstances that are specific to your situation.
 There may be special circumstances if, for example:

-- Commonwealth legislation or policy has had an unintended, anomalous, inequitable or otherwise unacceptable impact on you
+- Australian Government legislation or policy has had an unintended, anomalous, inequitable or otherwise unacceptable impact on you

-- The matter is not covered by legislation or specific policy, but the Commonwealth Government intends to introduce such legislation or policy.
+- the matter is not covered by legislation or specific policy, but the Australian Government intends to introduce such legislation or policy.

 Will my financial circumstances be taken into account?

 Act of grace payments are not intended to address financial hardship.
-If you are facing financial hardship, you should contact Centrelink to discuss what Commonwealth support may be available to you.
+If you are facing financial hardship, you should contact Centrelink to discuss what government support may be available to you.

-Your personal circumstances, particularly the impact of the decision or action of the Commonwealth on you may be relevant to your request for consideration, you should outline how the Commonwealth has affected your personal circumstances.
+Your personal circumstances, particularly the impact of the decision or action of the Australian Government on you, may be relevant to your request for consideration.
+You should outline how the Australian Government has affected your personal circumstances.
 The Statement of Financial Details form may assist you to outline your personal circumstances and may be submitted with your request for consideration.